 Teaching

-I find teaching one of the most rewarding aspects of my work.
-I mostly enjoy teaching mathematical biology and statistics, because they are beautiful topics in their own right and also lend themselves well to help biology students develop the ability to think critically, rigorously, and quantitatively.
+For me, teaching is one of the most rewarding aspects of being an academic.
+I especially enjoy teaching mathematical biology and statistics, topics that are both beautiful in their own right and also lend themselves well to help students develop the ability to think critically, rigorously, and quantitatively.

-As a lecturer in the Ecology and Evolutionary Biology department, I designed the new course EEB355, Statistics for Biologists, and teach it in Spring 2024 and Spring 2025.
+As a lecturer in the Ecology and Evolutionary Biology department, I designed a new course EEB355, Statistics for Biologists, and taught it in Spring 2024 and Spring 2025.
 See the advertisement for the first iteration of the course below:

-In Fall 2024, I also teach EEB325, Mathematical Modeling in Biology and Medicine.
+In Fall 2024, I also taught EEB325, Mathematical Modeling in Biology and Medicine.

 - 2021: EEB325, Mathematical Modeling in Biology and Medicine